Instructor: Pejman Sajjadi, PhD

-3D Modeling and VR for the Geospatial Sciences is an introductory-level science course that introduces students to emerging topics at the interface of concepts and tools that capture/sense environmental information (e.g., LiDAR) and concepts/tools that allow for an immersive access to geospatial information (e.g., HTC Vive).
+3D Modeling and VR for the Geospatial Sciences is an introductory-level science course that introduces students to emerging topics at the interface of concepts and tools that capture/sense environmental information (e.g., LiDAR) and concepts/tools that allow for immersive access to geospatial information (e.g., HTC Vive).
 The course offers a high-level perspective on the major challenges and opportunities facing the development of current 3D technologies, differences between classic modeling and procedural rule-based modeling, the development of VR technologies, and the role of game engines in the geospatial sciences, and 3D/VR application development.
-Topics that will be covered include an introduction to the 3D Modeling and 3D sensing technologies, 360 degree cameras, VR apps and tools, workflows how to integrate environmental information into VR environments, an introduction to procedural rule modeling, hands-on experience in creating 3D models of Penn State Campus, the creation of a virtual Penn State Campus, accessing and exploring a virtual campus in Unity (game engine), and the export of fly overs as regular or 360 videos to platforms such as YouTube, and developing interactive 3D applications in Unity3D.
+Topics that will be covered include an introduction to the 3D Modeling and 3D sensing technologies, 360 degree cameras, VR apps and tools, workflows describing how to integrate environmental information into VR environments, an introduction to procedural rule modeling, hands-on experience in creating 3D models of Penn State Campus, the creation of a virtual Penn State Campus, accessing and exploring a virtual campus in Unity3D (game engine), export of flyovers as regular or 360 videos to platforms such as YouTube, and developing interactive 3D applications in Unity3D.

 The Geospatial Revolution is going 3D.
-Immersive technologies such as Oculus Rift, Samsung GearVR, HTC Vive, are revolutionizing how places and data are viewed and analyzed.
-Instead of interacting with data on a 2D desktop screen, researchers and decision makers can immerse themselves in virtual environments where geospatial data are represented in intuitive, immersive, and flexible ways.
+Immersive head-mounted displays such as Oculus Rift and HTC Vive are revolutionizing how places and data are viewed and analyzed.
+Instead of interacting with data on a 2D desktop screen, researchers and decision-makers can immerse themselves in virtual environments where geospatial data are represented in intuitive, immersive, and flexible ways.
 VR and 3D modeling are going hand in hand; with the ready availability of massive amounts of environmental data (e.g., LiDAR) and efficient 3D modeling technologies (e.g., SketchUp, CityEngine), realistic immersive scenarios are easier to create than ever before.
-We are witnessing a paradigm shift which enables new methods of environmental decision making from urban planning to climate change.
+We are witnessing a paradigm shift that enables new methods of environmental decision making from urban planning to climate change.
 The combination of iVR and automated 3D modeling enables models of real-world places to be integrated within data visualization workbenches.
 This course will provide students with an overview of current developments, details different workflows that are available, and provides hands-on experiences with 3D modeling and VR technologies.

 Topics of Study